UNCLASSIFIED (U)

 (3) Required Dissemination by post: None Required; and

-(4) Optional dissemination by post: If a significant change is made, post may wish to highlight it on the mission website (pointing back to TSG for complete, up-to-date information), embassy website, disseminate through social media and/or send an Alert or routine message, as appropriate, via MASCOT.
+(4) Optional dissemination by post: If a significant change is made, post may wish to highlight it on the mission website (pointing back to TSG for complete, up-to-date information), embassy website, disseminate through social media and/or send an Alert or routine message, as appropriate, via STEP.

 7 FAM 047 APPENDIX A Worldwide Caution (WWC)